ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

     }

-Example - unintentional ``None``
+Example - unintentional ``None`` result
-""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""

-If a part of a template evaluated to ``None``, it was implicitly converted to an empty string in previous versions of ansible-core.
+If a template evaluated to ``None``, it was implicitly converted to an empty string in previous versions of ansible-core.
-This can now result in the template evaluating to the *value* ``None``, or can result in the templated string containing the character sequence ``None``.
+This can now result in the template evaluating to the *value* ``None``.

-The following example shows two cases where this happens:
+The following example shows a case where this happens:

 .. code-block:: yaml+jinja